Population Health Management and Value Based Care: The Overarching Approach That Makes a Difference

 Rose Maljanian, Chairman & CEO HealthCAWS

-The healthcare system and ecosystem is in a period of great change as we shift from pay per service to pay for value.
+The health care system and ecosystem is in a period of great change as we shift from pay per service to pay for value.
 As the nuances of federal and state policy continue to evolve we need to keep the following principles in mind especially for the sake of our nation’s seniors:

 Focus on needs and preferences of seniors as consumers